silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 ### Pre-announcement mailing list

-In addition to our public disclosure process, we maintain a private mailing list where upcoming "high" or "critical" security releases are pre-announced.
+In addition to our public disclosure process, we maintain a private mailing list where upcoming "high" and "critical" security releases are pre-announced.
 Members of this list will receive a security pre-announcement, as soon as it has been sufficiently researched, with a timeline for the upcoming release.
 This will happen a few days before the announcement goes public alongside a new release,